sevagh/libmetro/README.md

-Libmetro is a C++ library for developing interesting metronome variants.
+Libmetro is a C++ library for developing interesting metronome variants. https://sevagh.github.io/libmetro

-**link to github-pages for complete API docs and real demos are coming soon**

-Feel free to open a GitHub issue for any questions you may have.
+Open a GitHub issue for any questions you may have.

 ### Developer guide